Types of Divorce

 MEDIATED DIVORCE – This type of divorce allows the parties to work through the issues with a neutral third party.
 A mediator is trained to assist the parties in brainstorming to resolve the issues.
 Once the parties mediate their differences, they can have an uncontested divorce filed to obtain a Court order if they desire.

 Texas is a community property state which means the law presumes that all property acquired during the marriage belongs to both spouses.
-With some exceptions, the Texas Family Code states that separate property consists of: 1) property owned before the marriage, 2) property acquired by inheritance, 3) property acquired by gift, and 4) certain recoveries related to personal injury claims.
+With some exceptions, the Texas Family Code states that separate property consists of: 1) property owned prior to the marriage, 2) property acquired by inheritance, 3) property acquired by gift, and 4) certain recoveries related to personal injury claims.
 All other items are classified as community property.
 In order to prove property is separate property, it is necessary to be able to trace the origin of the funds.

 The rules on community and separate property are important.
 A family court can only divide community property.
 Having an asset in one spouse’s name alone does not make it separate property.
 There are various factors that may change the characterization of property, but that is the basic concept.

 People often assume the court is required to divide the marital property equally between the spouses.
 That is not the case.
-The judge in a divorce case must consider all the facts to devise a “just and right” division of the assets and debts.
+The judge in a divorce case must consider all the facts to devise a “just and right” division of the marital assets and debts.
 Needless to say, what a party views as a “fair” allocation of the property may not correspond with the judge’s perspective or that of the other party.
 Many times the parties can agree to the division of property and debts.
 The court usually approves these agreements.
 Keep in mind, however, that if the agreement is grossly unjust, the court has a right to revise and change it.